-Other possible projects aimed at reducing Bulgaria's energy dependency on Russian gas include the expansion of the country's existing gas storage "Chiren" from the current capacity of 550 million cubic meters to 1 billion cubic meters of natural gas by 2017, and the construction of new gas storage facilities.
-There are also plans to conduct further geological surveys to promote new onshore and offshore oil and gas fields.
 Bulgaria is also in the process of extending the life of units 5 and 6 of the Kozloduy nuclear power plant.
-According to the current estimates of the Kozloduy nuclear power plant management, a licence for another 10 years of exploitation of unit 5 will be received by 2017 and a similar licence for unit 6 is expected to be received by 2019.
-In addition, negotiations with US Westinghouse with respect to the construction of unit 7 of the power plant are ongoing.
+According to the current estimates of the Kozloduy nuclear power plant management, a licence for another 10 years of operation of unit 5 will be received by 2017 and a similar licence for unit 6 is expected to be received by 2019.
+The Government programme in the energy sector promotes the construction of a new nuclear capacity under market conditions without state guarantee or commitment to buy the electricity produced.

-Despite such measures, Bulgaria is still largely reliant on Russia for its energy supply and any delay or failure by Bulgaria to successfully secure access to further sources at favourable prices could have a material adverse effect on the Bulgarian economy.
-(See "Risk Factors - Large-scale economic sanctions by the EU against Russia triggered by its actions in Ukraine may have a material adverse effect on Bulgaria's ability to meet its energy consumption needs which could have a negative effect on the Bulgarian economy.")
+Despite such measures, Bulgaria is still largely reliant on Russia for its gas supply and any delay or failure by Bulgaria to successfully secure access to further sources at favourable prices could have a material adverse effect on the Bulgarian economy.
+See "Risk Factors-Large scale economic sanctions by the EU against Russia triggered by its actions in Ukraine may have a material adverse effect on Bulgaria's ability to meet its energy consumption needs which could have a negative effect on the Bulgarian economy".